Incarnations of the Doctor

-- Book Dumb: He's not as tech savvy as the other Time Lords and this works in his favour; he doesn't have blind faith in Time Lord technology and rightly deduces that so can somebody who knows what he's doing i.e., the Master can hack it and change records.
+- Book Dumb: He's not as tech savvy as the other Time Lords and this works in his favour; he doesn't have blind faith in Time Lord technology and rightly deduces that somebody who knows what they're doing i.e., the Master can hack it and change records.

 - By-the-Book Cop: Unscrupulously honest, but is still forced to be part of a coverup if the High Council sees fit.

 - Da Chief: Often seen barking orders to the Chancellery Guard and offering stinging criticisms when they screw up.

 - Reasonable Authority Figure: The only Time Lord in "The Deadly Assassin" with any pull who insists on a thorough investigation, and believes in the Doctor's innocence.

 - Spanner in the Works: For Goth and the Master's plan to frame the Doctor for the President's assassination, because of how competent at his job he is and his willingness to listen to the Doctor.

 - Surrounded by Idiots: His opinion of his subordinates, and to be fair he has a point."Well done, Hilred!
 An antiquated capsule, for which you get adequate early warning, transducts on the very steps of the Capitol.
 You are warned that the occupant is a known criminal, therefore you allow him to escape and conceal himself in a building a mere 53 stories high.
 A clever stratagem, Hilred.
 You're trying to confuse him, I take it?"